apache/infrastructure-website/content/pages/project-site.md

 Browse a <a href="https://github.com/getpelican/pelican-plugins/" target="_blank">collection of Pelican plugins</a> to find others that support functionality you want to add to your site.

-<a href="https://github.com/search?q=topic%3Apelican+org%3Aapache&type=Repositories" target="_blank">This GitHub query</a> returns ASF repositories
+This<a href="https://github.com/search?q=topic%3Apelican+org%3Aapache&type=Repositories" target="_blank">GitHub query</a> returns ASF repositories
-which have the `pelican` Topic, that should provide a few examples.
+which have the `pelican` Topic.
+You can review them as examples of Pelican in action.

 #### Jekyll ####